Kirkland Lake: Transportation

 Inter-city bus services are provided by Ontario Northland Motor Coach Services.
 A staffed bus station is located at the Kirkland Lake Mall and busses also make flag stops at the site of the former railway station in Swastika.

 The Ontario Northland Railway mainline passes through the municipality, with a branch freight line diverging at Swastika east toward Rouyn-Noranda, Quebec.
 Swastika station was a stop for ONR's Northlander passenger train until the service was discontinued in 2012.
-The stop will be renamed "Kirkland Lake" and a new permanent heated passenger shelter, replacing the station that was demolished in 2020, will be constructed on the site between 2024–2026 in preparation for ONR resuming Northlander service in the mid-2020s.
+The stop will be renamed "Kirkland Lake" and a new permanent heated passenger shelter, replacing the station that was demolished in 2020, will be constructed on the site between 2024 and 2026 in preparation for ONR resuming Northlander service in the mid-2020s.

 The Kirkland Lake Airport is located 11.7 km outside of the town and serves general aviation.
 The nearest airports offering scheduled passenger services are Timmins Victor M. Power Airport and Rouyn-Noranda Airport.

 Local transportation is also provided to senior citizens and persons with disabilities.